stevejgordon/AspNetCoreDockerWorkshop/README.md

 ## What You'll Be Building

 In this workshop you will build a simple ASP.NET Core API from scratch.
-The API will have two endpoints, one returning data via HTTPGET and the other accepting data via HTTPPOST.
+The API will have two endpoints, one returning data via HTTP GET and the other accepting data via HTTP POST.

 You'll then create a Docker image for your API and run it as a Docker container.